ThereforeGames/unprompted/README.md

 For an example of a working, sophisticated template, you can [check out the inexpensive Fantasy Card Template here](https://payhip.com/b/hdgNR).
 Purchases will help continue to fund this project. ❤

+**Note for clarity:** Unprompted is free to use.
+There are no extra features locked behind the premium template, nor does it capitalize on the existing work of the incredible Stable Diffusion community.
+The template is my own creative effort and should be considered a separate product.

 > 🔧 If you run into a problem, feel free to [open an Issue.](https://github.com/ThereforeGames/unprompted/issues)

 > 💬 For general discussion and template sharing, use [our Discussions board.](https://github.com/ThereforeGames/unprompted/discussions)